 Changes in energy balance result in weight gain or loss and changes in body composition.
 Disturbances in energy metabolism like mitochondrial dysfunction and metabolic inflexibility are linked to metabolic health and chronic diseases.
-Both diet and physical activity, but also ageing, can affect energy metabolism, energy balance and body composition.
+Both diet and physical activity, but also ageing and chronic diseases like cancer, can affect energy metabolism, energy balance and body composition.

 This course will give an overview of state-of-the-art methods to measure body composition and energy metabolism, will provide a solid scientific background on methodology of energy metabolism and health, with – in this edition- particular attention for changes in body composition and energy metabolism during and after cancer (treatment).

 The course is aimed at research professionals who are at the start of their career in nutritional or health sciences, or other scientists who want to become familiar with the field of Energy metabolism and Body composition in Nutrition and Health research.
 Participants should have a background in biology, medicine, food/nutritional science, or other life sciences and should have basic knowledge of human biology, physiology and nutrition..

 - knows the principles of common state-of-the-art methods to measure body composition and energy metabolism in humans,